S :Society

 In 2020, we provided web-based seminars, instead of in-person ones, on the theme of "Diverse Styles of Work," in addition to conducting a telecommuting survey and interviews with managers.

 In 2021, we became a participating member of work with Pride (wwP) * under the theme of "Exploitation of Diversity," and conducted a diversity survey and other various activities.
 In 2022, we implemented diversity management seminars and leadership seminars for women.
 We also conducted a workplace LGBTQ+ awareness survey.
-The taskforce was once renamed in 2023 as the "Diversity & Inclusion Promotion Taskforce," which aims to further promote the creation of a working environment that embraces more diverse human resources and promotes mutual respect.
+In 2023, the task force was renamed "Diversity & Inclusion Promotion Task Force," and a diversity and inclusion keynote lecture was held for all employees to raise awareness.

 • work with Pride: A volunteer group that supports the promotion and consolidation of diversity management relating to LGBTQ+ people of companies